Adiyogi and Dhyanalinga premises are open from 6:00 am to 8:00 pm.

 The Pancha Bhuta Aradhana makes use of the system of yoga called Bhuta Shuddhi, which means, “the purification of elements,” to cleanse the five elements – earth, water, fire, air and space – in the human system.

-Every Guru Purnima, creating the right ambiance for the millions of devotees who seek Dhyanalinga's grace takes enormous effort and resources.
-This year, although devotees are not visiting in person, millions of them will seek to experience Dhyanalinga online.
+Each year on Mahashivratri, creating the right ambiance for the millions of devotees who seek Dhyanalinga's grace takes enormous effort and resources.
+This year, millions of devotees will seek to experience Dhyanalinga both in person and online.
 We invite you to contribute towards malas, deepams, vastram and various other arrangements that will aid in establishing a conducive atmosphere for all.
 Your contribution will go a long way in ensuring that no one who seeks goes untouched by Dhyanalinga.
-Pranam, Dhyanalinga Team